outbrain/core-interview-exercise/README.md

 * Degrees should be shown in Celsius.
 * You can fetch the weather information for a given location via this service: https://openweathermap.org/current.
 We will provide you with an API key.

-Example output:
+##### Response example

 ~~~
 {"city": "Haifa", "country": "IL", "degrees": 26}
 ~~~

 #### driveStatus
-This endpoint will receive as body the structure defined in input.json, and will parse the data to return only the devices in the provided status (defined as a query parameter).
+This endpoint will receive as body the data defined in [input.json](https://github.com/outbrain/core-interview-exercise/blob/new_exercise/input.json), and will parse the data to return only the drives in the provided status (defined as a query parameter).

-The response should be in the following format:
+##### Response example

 ```
 {
   "message": "Found 1 offline drives",